aniplaylist/AniPlaylist/README.md

 **How can I stay up to date with every new song added to Spotify?**

-Follow us on [Twitter](https://twitter.com/AniPlaylist), we will tweet for every new song added!
+Follow us on [Twitter](https://twitter.com/AniPlaylist), we will make a tweet for every new song added!

 **Where can I suggest a song missing in one of the playlists?**